g002alghisi/WPA3-testing-platform/Hostapd/Conf/README.md

 - `Skeleton/` contains frame configuration files that can be used to create personal solutions.
 - `Ko/` contains personal solutions.
 - `Basic/` contains configurations copied from Mathy Vanhoef (these are minimal working configurations, but are not well commented).

+## General settings
+~The `.conf` configuration files from `Ko/` and `Basic` have been set to turn on an 802.11ac AP with Automatic Channel Selection (ACS), performed by the driver of the Wireless NIC.~ <br>
+The `.conf` configuration files from `Ko/` and `Basic` have been written to setup an 802.11g AP, operating on the channel 1.
+The reason behind this choice is that it allows to have the broadest compatibility with various types of devices.